As an Amazon Associate, we earn from qualifying purchases.

 Which Should You Buy?

-Buy the Hatch Restore 2 if you live somewhere dark in winter, you wake up groggy, or you want the lamp-plus-sound-plus-alarm combo on one device.
+Buy the , you wake up groggy, or you want the lamp-plus-sound-plus-alarm combo on one device.
 Check Price on Amazon.

 Buy the Loftie Clock if you want your phone out of the bedroom, you hate subscriptions, and your room gets natural morning light.